Shopify/polaris/src/components/TextField/README.md

 * Clearly explain what went wrong and how to fix it
 * Be short and concise, no more than a single sentence
-* Use [passive voice](/content/grammar-and-mechanics) so merchants don’t feel like they’re being blamed them for the error
+* Use [passive voice](/content/grammar-and-mechanics) so merchants don’t feel like they’re being blamed for the error

 <!-- usagelist -->